brevzin/cpp_proposals/1065_constexpr_invoke/constexpr-invoke.md

 # Acknowledgements

 Thanks to Casey Carter and Agustín Bergé for going over the history of issues surrounding `constexpr invoke` and suggesting that this proposal be written.
+Thanks to Tomasz Kamiński and Tim Song for help on the wording.